seanmonstar/seanmonstar.github.io/_posts/tumblr/2014-04-01-please-replace-credit-cards.md

 [^1]: Or, I have no idea what I’m talking about.

 [^2]: The design reduces the risk of a stolen token, since it’s generated for a specific merchant.
-However, it could be that a hacker gets control of a merchant account, or their private key, and can claim to be the merchant.&nbsp;[↩︎](#fnref:2)
+However, it could be that a hacker gets control of a merchant account, or their private key, and can claim to be the merchant.